nicfontaine/qmk_firmware/keyboards/dz60/keymaps/iso-fontaine/README.md

-# iso layout with a split spacebar

-i needed to have an ISO layout and i wanted to have a split spacebar i couldn't find anything ready so i cobbled this together

 LAYER 0 - Typing
 this is basically the standard iso layout with the addition of the split spacebar menu key (KC_APP) is used to move to the next layer